Cucumbers

 Common measurement equivalents in grams

-It is not necessary to peel cucumbers, and the skin is actually where most of the fiber and Vitamin A are concentrated.
-However, if the skin is thick, waxy, or bitter, you may prefer to peel it or use a vegetable peeler to create decorative strips.
+It is not necessary to peel them, and the skin contains most of the fiber and nutrients.
+However, peel them if the skin is heavily waxed or tastes bitter.

 Cucumbers is a versatile ingredient found in cuisines around the world.
 With 15 calories per 100g and 0.65 grams of protein, it's a nutritious addition to many dishes.